upb-uc4/api/hyperledger_matriculation_api.md

     - ```json
       {
         "type": "HLNotFound",
-        "title": "There is no MatriculationData for the given enrollment.id" }
+        "title": "There is no MatriculationData for the given enrollmentId" }
       ```
       - Description: This error is returned, if the enrollment.id specified in the MatriculationData is not present on the ledger.